awesomephant/blog/_posts/2017-10-01-teaching-machines-to-draw.md

 Based on this data I expanded the driver code, so the machine is now aware of where it is at all times.
 This allows me to [move the pen to any point on the table](https://github.com/awesomephant/robotics/blob/6c8d4f32b5beba0490965abf3c7468a130d1f617/stepper-test.js#L93).
 By setting the two steppers to different speeds I can draw a straight line between arbitrary points.
 So far I've been using straight Javascript to make drawings - simple loops, random numbers etc. The next step will be to run SVG files through the machine.

 I've [adapted a script I wrote earlier this year](https://github.com/awesomephant/robotics/blob/master/svgToInstructions.js) to convert SVG files to machine instructions, but it looks like it needs some more work before it is usable.
 For shapes with straight lines (```<polygon>```, ```<line>)```, ```<rectangle>``` etc.) it just extracts the points.
-Shapes with Bezier curves in them are converted into straight line segments - if the resolution on this is high enough, you shouldn't see the difference in the drawings.
+Shapes with Bezier curves in them are converted into straight line segments - if the resolution on this is high enough, it should look like a smooth curve in the drawings.

 [This is my git repo for all of this.](https://github.com/awesomephant/robotics)